lawrie/blackicemx_nmigen_examples/README.md

 This needs a Digilent 7-segment Pmod in the top row of pmod2 and pmod3 (the side opposite the usb connectors).

 Run seven_test.py to run it on the board or seven_seg_sim.py for a nice simulation.

+### oled

+This needs a 7-pin spi ssd1331 oled display and a Pmod or other means to connect it to pmod5.

+Run top_oled_vga.py to put a pattern on the display.